Extra5enS/elastic-demo/README.md

 ```
 sudo make clear
 ```
+If you have some problems [doc](https://www.elastic.co/guide/en/elasticsearch/reference/7.15/docker.html) may help you!

 ### Single node Cluster
 For single node cluster we create network and up docker by hand.
 So you can use next expation:
 ```